alexrudy/postalicious/readme.txt

 = Why are tag-related features disabled? =

+If you are using Google Reader, Reddit, or Yahoo Pipes then tags are not supported because the RSS feeds for these services do not include a list of tags.
 If you are using ma.gnolia, then you need to install the modifed version of rss.php bundled with Postalicious to enable tag-related features.
 For information on how to install it, please refer to the "Installation" section.
 For more information about why a modified version of rss.php is needed, please read the secion titled "About the rss.php file".

 If you are using Google Reader, then tag-related features are unavailable since the bookmark's tags are not published in the RSS feed provided by Google Reader.